gofiber/fiber/docs/client/request.md

 ## SetCookie

 SetCookie method sets a single cookie field and its value in the request instance.
-It will override cookie which set in client instance.
+It will override the cookie which is set in the client instance.

 ```go title="Signature"
 func (r *Request) SetCookie(key, val string) *Request